-The Allocations DPD will provide guidance on requirements for affordable housing on identified sites taking account of the policy.
+The Allocations and Development Management DPD will provide guidance on requirements for affordable housing on identified sites taking account of the policy.

-A Supplementary Planning Document will be prepared to give guidance on the implementation of the policy.
+A Supplementary Planning Document will be prepared to give guidance on the implementation of the policy, including arrangements for financial contributions.